btf-org/flank/README.md

 # 30 seconds or less

 Flank is a 30-seconds-or-less software microwave for doing simple things quickly.
 It combines the best of modern UI (the browser, the mouse, affordances) with the power, speed, and flexibility of the CLI.
-It scales, but never more than you need it to.

 Check out the list of things that should take 30 seconds or less: